tylerm007/banking/readme.md

 Your project is ready to run, but it's likely you'll want to customize it - declare logic, new endpoints, etc.

+>> Tip: in particular, use the sample app to explore the value of ___declarative logic and security.___  Unique to API Logic Server, this is critical to unlocking the full value of API Logic Server.

 The ___Key Customization Files___ listed in the table below are created as stubs, intended for you to add customizations that extend the created API, Logic and Web App.

 * Since they are separate files, the project can be [rebuilt](https://apilogicserver.github.io/Docs/Project-Rebuild/) (e.g., synchronized with a revised schema), preserving your customizations.

-Please see the `nw` sample for examples of typical customizations.
-You can open it in GitHub (use Shift + "." to view in project mode) - [click here](https://github.com/ApiLogicServer/demo).
+To explore customization, see the `nw` sample for examples of typical customizations.
+You can open it in GitHub (use Shift + "." to view in project mode) - [click here](https://github.com/ApiLogicServer/demo), or create it locally (`ApiLogicServer create` - accept defaults).

+To make customizations easy to explore, **search for:**
+* `#als` will reveal key customization examples
+* `Your Code Goes Here` to find key files to customize, summarized below:

 | Directory | Usage                         | Key Customization File             | Typical Customization                                                                 |
 |:-------------- |:------------------------------|:-----------------------------------|:--------------------------------------------------------------------------------------|